 Michael L. Ludwig is a partner in the Firm’s Labor and Employment practice group.
-Michael regularly counsels employers on a wide range of labor and employment law issues, including wage and hour compliance, employee separations and terminations, personnel policies and procedures, employee leaves of absence, and employee discipline.
+Michael regularly counsels employers on a wide range of labor and employment law issues, including wage and hour compliance (including PAGA representative actions), employee separations and terminations, personnel policies and procedures, employee leaves of absence, and employee discipline.
 He has significant experience drafting employment agreements, separation and severance agreements, and workplace policies.

 Michael represents a wide variety of clients, ranging from large public corporations to small family-owned local businesses, in all facets of the litigation process in labor and employment matters.